peace-and-harmony/Projects/README.md

 >The 2D distribution map was generated via the UMAP which reduced the high dimension embedding space to 2 dimensional space.
 Each circle represents one topic recognized by Bertopic.
 The diameter of each circle indicates the size of the corresponding topic (Number of abstracts is sorted to this category.)
 The red circle is the topic 13 and accompanied with the corresponding topic words.

-The complete information of the topics is presented in the supplementary information section.
+The complete topics generated can be found in the supplementary information section.

-Among the 262 topics, here, we only present the top 6 topics and three more interested topics which were realized by cosine similarity encoded by the author.
+Here, we present the mentioned 9 topics in the form of topicc word scores.
+Among them, last three topics were searched by cosine similarity via the keywords: covid, deep learning and perovskite.
 Figure 2 lists the resulting topics of interest.

 <figure align="center">
   <img src="images/Topic_word_scores.png">